 Retain Skilled Counsel for Your Negligence Claim

-Unrepresented claimants generally lack the knowledge and skills to present their own claim.
+Unrepresented claimants generally lack the knowledge and skills to present their claims.
 They normally find it hard simply to identify a reliable negligence theory.

 They may also have a hard time identifying the responsible party.
 Discovering and obtaining supporting evidence is another challenge unrepresented claimants generally cannot meet.

-To make the most of your delivery driver personal injury claim, you need an experienced California personal injury lawyer, who will know how to investigate and advocate delivery driver personal injury claims.
+To make the most of your delivery driver's injury claim, you need an experienced California personal injury lawyer, who will know how to investigate and advocate delivery driver's injury claims.

 Put simply, you won't get your claim's full value on your own.
 Liability insurers don't throw money at claimants.

 They instead make claimants show that they are ready to prove their claim in court.
-To get the full value of your delivery driver personal injury claim, you must retain skilled legal representation.
+To get the full value of your delivery driver's injury claim, you must retain skilled legal representation.